 Current Programs and New Offerings

-SDI currently offers various programs including an Associate of Science in Firearms Technology and two certification Firearms and one certification in Uncrewed Technology.
+SDI currently offers various programs including an Associate of Science in Firearms Technology and certificate options in firearms and uncrewed technology topics.
 But SDI continues to grow and is excited to add a new program—an Associate of Science in Uncrewed Technology, with first classes starting in December.

 A Message to Veterans: Using Military Skills for Civilian Success